 I know what you’re thinking, but great locations aren’t always beautiful, and sometimes they can be downright scary.

 While a decrepit crack den may not be everyone’s cup of tea, this style of home is incredibly rare, and offers a huge amount of cinematic possibility.

 From creepy horror shoots in the basement, to music videos on the front steps, this little property has hosted an amazing array of projects.

 It also avoids any obvious indication of its California locale which helps add to its flexible appeal.

 While this house likely wouldn’t be popular on Airbnb, for photography and filmmaking it’s a hit, and definitely worth considering the next time you’re looking to add some grit to your project.

-If you don’t have thousands of dollars for film locations, don’t worry – there are still a lot of these hidden gems available for a couple hundred bucks.
-Use this list next time you need to find a cheap residential location, you can also keep reading for our entirely free location scouting checklist.
+If you don’t have thousands of dollars for film locations, don’t worry — there are still a lot of these hidden gems available for a couple hundred bucks.
+Use this list next time you need to find a cheap residential location, or you can use our entirely free location scouting checklist.

 FREE Location Scouting Checklist

 Next time you go into a location to see if it will fit for your project, don’t come unprepared.
 Take a cheat sheet and a checklist.